PLEASE CONTRIBUTE TO THE WAPA PAC FUND - CLick Here

 After learning about PA scope of practice, you can now recognize that the addition of an optional, independent pathway for experienced and skilled PAs does NOT alter the scope of PA practice.

-Option 3: Optional Autonomous Pathway SB435/AB438
+Option 3: Optional Autonomous Pathway (for experienced PAs)

 This proposed optional pathway is reserved to only experienced PAs having completed thousands of hours of supervised or collaborative practice under systems of peer review and quality assurance.
 These select PAs will be held to the same rigorous continuing education requirements and safe practice guidelines.
 This reasonable and measured pathway will improve opportunities for seasoned PAs to expand access to safe, high-quality care in Wisconsin.